FHICT-Owen/ICAP/README.md

 ## Sprint 4
 Sprint 4 deliverables were pretty mediocre.
 This comes down to having to do work on a lot of documentation and unforeseen circumstances.
 Last weekend of delivery I also had to move which took almost an entire week of my time.

+## Sprint 5 (final)
+The progress in sprint 5 was very remarkable and good for achieving the learning outcomes that were set out at the start of the semester.
+I have learned a lot during this semester when it comes to technical learning outcomes.